 Kids aged 4 to 7:

 Children aged 4 to 7 drew their maps with their homes filling up the centre.
+Children also often describe, and feel protective of, the creatures that live in their gardens or their blocks.

 Suggested topics for kids aged 4 to 7 include: amazing animals, amazing nature, gardening, plastic pollution, saving water and resources, etc. for fish etc., endangered animals, possibly climate change as pollution.